genuine695/Web-App-DevOps-Project/README.md

 #### Task 1
 - Read and understand the milestone requirements.
 - Review and confirm prerequisites.
-- Initialized the project, including the creation of the aks-terraform directory and its subdirectories: aks-cluster-module and networking-module.
+- Creation of the aks-terraform directory and its subdirectories: aks-cluster-module and networking-module.
 - Double-checked all the work before proceeding to Task 2.

 #### Task 2